 Thing 19: Altmetrics

-Altmetrics are a recent addition towards attempts to measure the impact of scholarly and scientific published papers.
+Altmetrics attempt to measure the impact of scholarly and scientific published papers.
 Impact measurements are important to scholars seeking funding for research as they are used to demonstrate the affect and reach of the research back into the scientific and wider communities.

 Traditional methods used include Citation Metrics (Wikipedia link) which looks at how often an article is cited in other articles, books, or official publications, and Journal Impact Factor (Wikipedia link) which measures the yearly average number of citations to recent articles published in that journal.
 These methods come with long established concerns which are recognised by the journals themselves.
 For example Nature, an interdisciplinary journal widely held to have one of the highest impact factors, openly confirmed that its 2004 impact factor was based on only a quarter of its publications in the editorial article ‘Not so Deep Impact’ Nature 435, (23 June 2005).